-March 19, 2021
+April 22, 2021

-ATTORNEY GENERAL KWAME RAOUL APPLAUDS COMMITTEE PASSAGE OF BILL TO EXPAND AND STRENGTHEN ADDRESS CONFIDENTIALITY PROGRAM
+ATTORNEY GENERAL KWAME RAOUL APPLAUDS SENATE PASSAGE OF BILL TO EXPAND AND STRENGTHEN ADDRESS CONFIDENTIALITY PROGRAM

-Chicago - Attorney General Kwame Raoul applauded committee passage of his legislation to expand and strengthen Illinois' Address Confidentiality Program (ACP) to include protections for survivors of human trafficking.
+Chicago - Attorney General Kwame Raoul applauded the Illinois Senate's unanimous passage of his legislation to expand and strengthen Illinois' Address Confidentiality Program (ACP) to include protections for survivors of human trafficking.
 The ACP is administered by the Attorney General's office and currently provides survivors of domestic violence, sexual assault and stalking, and members of their households, with a substitute address to use as home, school and work addresses.

-Senate Bill 593, which passed out of the Senate Human Rights Committee, was initiated by Raoul and sponsored by Sen. Suzy Glowiak Hilton to allow survivors of human trafficking to apply for the protections the ACP provides.
+Senate Bill 593 was initiated by Raoul and sponsored by Sen. Suzy Glowiak Hilton to allow survivors of human trafficking to apply for the protections the ACP provides.
 The legislation also strengthens protections for all participants by preventing participants' addresses and phone numbers from being disclosed under the Freedom of Information Act, ensuring participants can obtain a Real ID driver's license using the program's substituted address, and clarifying the process for participants to register to vote.
-The legislation passed unanimously and will move to the full Senate.
-Similar language is also included in House Bill 625, sponsored by Rep. Jeff Keicher and Rep. Terra Costa Howard, which unanimously passed out of the House Judiciary Criminal Law Committee earlier this week and will move to the full House.